0xAX/linux-insides/Theory/asm.md

 Architecture specific constraints
 --------------------------------------------------------------------------------

 Before we finish, let's look at the set of special constraints.
 These constrains are architecture specific and as this book is specific to the [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture, we will look at constraints related to it.
 First of all the set of `a` ... `d` and also `S` and `D` constraints represent [generic purpose](https://en.wikipedia.org/wiki/Processor_register) registers.
-In this case the `a` constraint corresponds to `%al`, `%ax`, `%eax` or `%rax` register depending on instruction size.
+In this case the `a` constraint corresponds to `%al`, `%ax`, `%eax` register depending on instruction size.
 The `S` and `D` constraints are `%si` and `%di` registers respectively.
 For example let's take our previous example.
 We can see in its assembly output that value of the `a` variable is stored in the `%eax` register.
 Now let's look at the assembly output of the same assembly, but with other constraint:

 ```C
 #include <stdio.h>